Burkina Faso

 The largest ethnic group in Burkina Faso is the Mossi people, who settled the area in the 11th and 13th centuries.
 They established kingdoms such as Ouagadougou, Tenkodogo, and Yatenga.
 In 1896, it was colonized by the French as part of French West Africa; in 1958, Upper Volta became a self-governing colony within the French Community.
-In 1960, it gained full independence with Maurice Yaméogo as president.
-Since it gained its independence, the country has been subject to instability, droughts, famines, and corruption.
-There have also been various coups, in 1966, 1980, 1982, 1983, 1987, and twice in 2022 (January and September).
+In 1960, it gained full independence with Maurice Yaméogo as the president.
+Since it gained its independence, the country has dealt with political instability, droughts, famines, and corruption.
+There have been various coups d'état, in 1966, 1980, 1982, 1983, 1987, and twice in 2022, in January and September.
 There were also unsuccessful coup attempts in 1989, 2015, and 2023.

 Burkina Faso remains one of the least developed countries in the world, with a GDP of $16.226 billion in 2022.
-Approximately 63.8% of its population practices Islam, while 26.3% practices Christianity.
-The country's four official languages are Mooré, Bissa, Dyula and Fula, with the first one being spoken by over half the population; the Burkinabè government also officially recognizes 60 indigenous languages.
-The former government and business language was French until January 2024, when its status was demoted to that of a "working language" alongside English by ratification of a constitutional amendment.
+Approximately 63.8% of its population practices Islam, while 26.3% practices Christianity and 9% animistic religions, especially in the southwest of the country.
+The country's official languages are all national languages while Mooré is spoken by more than half of the population.
+There are more than 60 indigenous languages, and the constitution provides for other languages to be made official by law.
+The former government and business language was French until January 2024 when, alongside English, its status was demoted to that of a "working language" by ratification of a constitutional amendment.

 The country's territory is geographically biodiverse, and includes plentiful reserves of gold, manganese, copper and limestone.
-Due to its multicultural make-up, Burkinabè art has a rich and long history, and is globally renowned for its orthodox style.
+Due to its multicultural make-up, Burkinabè art has a rich and long history, and is renowned for its orthodox style.

 The country is governed as a semi-presidential republic, with executive, legislative and judicial powers.
-It is a member of the United Nations, La Francophonie and the Organisation of Islamic Cooperation.
-On 18 January 2024, Burkina Faso announced its exit from ECOWAS and the African Union after it helped form the Alliance of Sahel States (AES).
+It is a member of the United Nations and the Organisation of Islamic Cooperation.
+Since 2025, Burkina Faso has formalised its exit from ECOWAS and La Francophonie, after it helped form the Alliance of Sahel States (AES).
+It also remains suspended from the African Union.

 Etymology

 Formerly the Republic of Upper Volta, the country was renamed "Burkina Faso" on 4 August 1984 by then-President Thomas Sankara.
-The words "Burkina" and "Faso" stem from different languages spoken in the country: "Burkina" comes from Mooré and means "upright", showing how the people are proud of their integrity, while "Faso" comes from the Dyula language (as written in N'Ko: ߝߊ߬ߛߏ߫ faso) and means "fatherland" (literally, "father's house").
+The words "Burkina" and "Faso" stem from different languages spoken in the country: "Burkina" comes from Mooré and means "upright", showing how the people are proud of their integrity.
+"Faso" comes from the Dyula language, as written in N'Ko: ߝߊ߬ߛߏ߫ faso, and means "fatherland", literally, "father's house".
 The "-bé" suffix added onto "Burkina" to form the demonym "Burkinabé" comes from the Fula language and means "women or men".
 The US Central Intelligence Agency's World Fact Book gives the translation as "Land of the Honest (Incorruptible) Men".

-The French Colony of Upper Volta was named for its location on the upper courses of the Volta River (the Black, Red and White Volta).
+The French Colony of Upper Volta was named for its location on the upper courses of the Volta River, the Black, Red and White Volta.